TMcCann2019/discussion-question-python-fundamentals-review/README.md

 print(best_animal)
 ```
+will print my_favorite_animal since best_animal is not equal to the function of my_favorite_animal

 8 .
 What error, if any, will the following code raise?

 ```python
 "Blink" + 182
 ```

+Type Error since you cant concatenate a string with integers

 9 .
 How would you `print` out any and all foods that are delicious?